Dripify stands with all people of Ukraine against the Russian invasion Join us

 If you want to do it anyway, be sure not to use the same browser with information stored in cookies that allows LinkedIn to see if you have a restricted account.

-But we recommend you avoid setting up a new account unless your LinkedIn account is permanently restricted
+But we recommend you avoid setting up a new account even if your LinkedIn account is permanently restricted.
+In fact, around 90% of permanent restrictions are successfully resolved by LinkedIn’s support team, leading to account restorations.

 What if You Get Permanently Blocked on LinkedIn